We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 The front of the helmet has several large vents that offer excellent ventilation on hot summer days, plus it is very lightweight, so it feels comfortable on the head.

 Schwinn Polkadot has a flat rear end, which also makes it suitable for stroller and bike trailer rides!

-If you want a super-affordable children’s bicycle helmet that looks great and has excellent safety features, this Schwinn model is a win-win.
+If you want the best toddler helmet that looks great and has excellent safety features, this Schwinn helmet is a win-win.

 The Nutcase Baby Nutty is a fun-looking and technology-packed baby helmet for the tiniest of riders.
 It’s intended for infants and toddlers and is the perfect choice for balance biking or bike trailer riding.

 It’s available in four exciting design patterns in different colors, with prints of sharks, dinosaurs, hearts, and flowers.
 Any child will love it.

 When it comes to safety, Nutcase Baby Nutty features MIPS technology which offers protection from rotational motion.
 The inside is fitted with Crumple Zone EPS foam that offers soft and reliable impact protection.

 The updated Fidlock® snap-and-go magnetic buckle system will make life easier for both parents and kids — a super-easy mechanism that eliminates pinches.